An Unconditionally Stable Conformal LOD-FDTD Method For Curved PEC Objects and Its Application to EMC Problems: STABILITY ANALYSIS OF THE PROPOSED CLOD-FDTD METHOD AND THE CONFORMAL FDTD METHOD

 \subsection{Numerical Verification}

-To further illustrate the stability of the proposed CLOD-FDTD method and the CFDTD method, another numerical simulation was performed with different CFLNs.
-In the simulations, the grids with cell size of 0.05$m$ are used.
-The overall physical time is 36$\mu s$ when CFLN = 1, 4, 8, and 64.
-A line differentiated Gaussian pulse current source along the z-direction is located at (0.5, 0.5, 1.0)[$m$], and the observation point is located at (0.5, 1.5, 1.0)[$m$].
+To further illustrate the stability of the proposed CLOD-FDTD method and the CFDTD method, a series of numerical simulations are performed with different CFLNs.
+In these simulations, the grids with cell size of 0.05$m$ are used to discretize a cubic cavity with a PEC cylinder, as shown in Fig. \ref{Fig.2}.
+The overall simulation time is 36$\mu s$ when CFLN = 1, 4, 8, and 64.
+A line differentiated Gaussian pulse current source along the z-direction, as shown in Fig. \ref{Fig.Gaussian}, is located at (0.5, 0.5, 1.0)[$m$], and an observation point is located at (0.5, 1.5, 1.0)[$m$].

 Fig. \ref{Fig.7}(a)-(d) show $E_z$ verse time with CFLN = 1, 4, 8, and 64, respectively.
 The overall time steps are 373,864, 93,466, 46,733, and 5,841 when CFLN = 1, 4, 8 and 64, respectively.
 It can be found that all the simulations are stable even if quite large time steps are used, which confirms our conclusion through the eigenvalue analysis.